-It will be very important that your eBird checklists identify the name of the block your observations took place in.
-To help you know which block you are in while doing field surveys, we provide block maps in several formats.
+It will be very important that the bird observations associated with your eBird checklists stay within the Atlas block the survey began inside.
+Staying within a block can be most easily ensured by limiting the distance you travel to <1 mi.
+In addition, to help you know which block you are in while doing field surveys, we provide block maps in several formats.

-eBird mobile app - COMING SOON
+1. eBird mobile app